 You can sign up for updates here.

-H-E-B Pharmacy said that in the coming days, people will be able to schedule a COVID-19 vaccination through their website scheduler.
+H-E-B Pharmacy said people can schedule a COVID-19 vaccination through their website scheduler.

 H-E-B is providing vaccines for people in Phase 1A and 1B.
 Go here to sign-up.
 Vaccine supply is limited.